 Within a week of surgery, you will start to feel like your old self but it can be several months before you are fully recovered.
 You’ll need some time off work and to take it easy after surgery.

-We will assess how to get the best results for you when you attend your initial consultation.
+We will assess how to get the best results for you when you attend your free consultation.

 Expect to feel some mild pain for a couple of days though we will provide pain relief, as appropriate.

 *Disclaimer: Results may vary from person to person